Consider donating monthly to the NHS Hardship Fund to support NHS staff who are facing financial difficulties.

 All personal and financial information will be kept confidential and will be kept limited in its distribution.

-Your name will only be known to the Charity team and a finance colleague (necessary for responding to your application), but will be removed from the form which goes to the assessing panel, to protect your privacy.
+Your name will only be known to the Charity team, our wellbeing and engagement manager, and a finance colleague (necessary for responding to your application), but will be removed from the form which goes to the assessing panel, to protect your privacy.

 Can I donate to the hardship fund?